WorkCover Queensland Journey Claims

 What is a Significant Delay or Deviation?

-The insurance company could deny your journey claim if you detour from your usual route to or from work.
+The employer’s insurer could deny a journey claim if you detour from your usual route to or from work.
 To make this determination, the insurer or the court will consider the following:

 - The purpose of making a substantial delay or deviation